Health Officials Warn Americans To Start Planning For Spread Of Coronavirus In U.S.

 So Americans need to do things like start making plans to care for their children should schools and day care centers close, she said.
 They should talk to their employers about how they could work from home.
 And they should find out if there might be a way to get medical care remotely, such as through telemedicine, Messonnier said.

 She stressed that the current risk remains low.
 Almost all the cases that have occurred in the United States have been among travelers who got infected overseas.
 In addition, there's always the chance that the coronavirus could begin to subside as the spring and summer arrive.

+Infectious disease experts say that 80% of infections are mild, no more severe than the common cold.

+So far, there have been 14 confirmed cases of the coronavirus illness COVID-19 in the U.S. and 40 other cases among people from the Diamond Princess cruise who were repatriated to the U.S., according to the CDC.
+There also are three cases among people who were repatriated from Hubei province in China, where the respiratory virus emerged months ago.

+Hand-washing with soap and water continues to be a top recommendation to protect against the virus, since the abrasiveness of soap helps remove infectious particles from the hands.
+Experts say that commonly worn surgical masks aren't very effective protection.
+A heavy-duty mask called an N95 respirator is considerably better protection, but it is uncomfortable to wear and can make breathing more difficult.

+The CDC has advised against nonessential travel to China and South Korea, countries that have seen the highest numbers of cases.

-But because there are so many unknowns, state and local officials and average Americans need to be prepared, she said.
+But because there are so many unknowns, state and local officials and average Americans need to be prepared, Messonnier said.

 "I continue to hope that in the end we'll look back and feel like we were overprepared.
-But that is a better place to be in than being underprepared," Messonnier said.
+But that is a better place to be in than being underprepared," she said.